sysgears/webpack-virtual-modules/README.md

 virtualModules.writeModule('node_modules/module-foo.js',
     'module.exports = { foo: "foo" };');

-// After this writre the webpack will "see" that module-foo.js
+// After this write the webpack will "see" that module-foo.js
 // has been changed and restarts compilation
 ```